 No baby wipes in the potty!
 It stops up things and makes it unpleasant for everyone.
 Don’t do it.
+The clock in Oz had 3 hands.
 Do NOT put anything in the potty that didn’t come out of your body, except for the toilet paper.
-Be prepared and take ALL of your trash (expect for the toilet paper) home with you.
+Be prepared and take ALL of your trash (except for the toilet paper) home with you.
 Thank you.
 End of Potty Rules.

 Consent also means that you won’t take advantage of someone that may be intoxicated or in a vulnerable state in any way.
 Sober consent is the only real consent there is.
 USE YOUR COMMON SENSE!
 If they seem too drunk/messed up/emotionally upset, then just don’t do it.
 Period.
 If you find someone you’d like to get to know better, talk to them when you’re both sober…make a plan for later on after the festivities commence.
 If a consent issue happens, contact the nearest Ranger or Medic immediately.
 Consent…it’s everyone’s responsibility!

 Kinda on the same note, please remember to ask permission before photographing someone.
 Taking photos without permission and then posting those photos is wrong…plain and simple.
 Don’t do it.
 Some of the theme camps may have No Photography signs posted about, respect those boundaries.
 Don’t be that person whose camera ends up in the creek.
 Cameras can’t swim.